-Don’t hesitate to check with us about payment plan options, especially if your departure is more than 6 months out.
+Feel free to reach out to us to explore payment plan possibilities, particularly if your departure date is more than six months away.

-If you’re looking for a one-stop flight from the US to Nepal, you can’t go wrong with Qatar Airways.
-This airline offers service from New York (JFK) and Los Angeles (LAX).
+When seeking a convenient one-stop flight option from the United States to Nepal, Qatar Airways emerges as an excellent choice.
+This renowned airline offers service departing from both New York (JFK) and Los Angeles (LAX).

-Emirates is another great option for flying to Nepal from the US.
-It offers service from Los Angeles (LAX), Chicago O’Hare International Airport (ORD), Fort Lauderdale-Hollywood International Airport (FLL), Orlando Sanford International Airport (SFB), and Philadelphia International Airport (PHL).
+Emirates presents another exceptional alternative for those planning to travel to Nepal from the US.
+Emirates’ extensive service network includes departures from Los Angeles (LAX), Chicago O’Hare International Airport (ORD), Fort Lauderdale-Hollywood International Airport (FLL), Orlando Sanford International Airport (SFB), and Philadelphia International Airport (PHL).

-If you’re looking for a two-stop flight from the US to Nepal, American Airlines has you covered.
-Their routes include Dallas/Fort Worth International Airport (DFW), Los Angeles International Airport (LAX), Washington Dulles International Airport (IAD), Charlotte Douglas International Airport (CLT), Miami International Airport (MIA), New York Newark Liberty International Airport (EWR), and Boston Logan International Airport (BOS).
+For travelers considering a two-stop flight from the US to Nepal, American Airlines offers comprehensive coverage.
+Their routes encompass Dallas/Fort Worth International Airport (DFW), Los Angeles International Airport (LAX), Washington Dulles International Airport (IAD), Charlotte Douglas International Airport (CLT), Miami International Airport (MIA), New York Newark Liberty International Airport (EWR), and Boston Logan International Airport (BOS).

 Day 1 | Welcome to Kathmandu: Once you’ve arrived at the airport and cleared immigration, head on out of the airport to meet your attentive guide.